 The processing time for a residence permit at the Swedish Migration Agency may be delayed due to the pandemic, so make sure to apply for a residence permit as soon as possible.
-Even if you currently see difficulties in arriving to Gothenburg at the start of the semester.
 Read more about applying for a residence permit here

-Kindly note, once we switch back to full campus-based studies it is important that you have your residence permit in place.
+Kindly note, once we switch back to full campus-based studies it is important that you have your residence permit in place as you cannot apply for a residence permit while already in Sweden.
 In the unlikely event that you would not be granted a residence permit by the Swedish Migration Agency

 , you would not be able to continue your studies.